Antony731/Emotion-AI/README.md

 * The model will have a version number and will be saved in a structured directory.
 * After the model is saved, we can now use TensorFlow Serving to start making inference requests using a specific version of our trained model
 "servable".
-# MAKING REQUEST IN TENSORFLOW SERVING:
+# MAKING REQUEST IN TENSORFLOW SERVING
 * In-order to make prediction using TensorFlow Serving, we need to pass the inference requests (image data) as a JSON object.
 * Then, we use python requests library to make a post request to the deployed model, by passing in the JSON object containing inference requests (image data).
 * Finally, we get the prediction from the post request made to the deployed model and then use argmax function to find the predicted class.